kermitt2/grobid/doc/Grobid-service.md

 | POST, PUT	| application/x-www-form-urlencoded | application/xml  	| citations | required	| bibliographical reference to be parsed as raw string|
 |   		| 					  |						 |consolidateCitations| optional | consolidateCitations is a string of value 0 (no consolidation, default value) or 1 (consolidate the citation) |

-You can test this service with the **curl** command lines, for instance parsing of a raw bibliographical reference string in isolation without consolidation (default value):
+You can test this service with the **cURL** command lines, for instance parsing of a raw bibliographical reference string in isolation without consolidation (default value):
 ```bash
 curl -X POST -d "citations=Graff, Expert.
 Opin.
 Ther.
 Targets (2002) 6(1): 103-113" localhost:8070/api/processCitation
 ```